Sunday, February 21, 2016

 The George Craig Co., located at Main Street and James Avenue, was one of the first and largest department stores in early Winnipeg.

-Construction of this building at 795 Main was underway in the fall of 1894.
-An October 27, 1894 Tribune story noted: “The new building being put up by Mr. Craig begins to show as substantial appearance and will assuredly give an improved appearance to the portion of the city in which it is located."
+Construction on the Craig Block got underway in the fall of 1894.
+A Tribune story from October noted: “The new building being put up by Mr. Craig begins to show a substantial appearance and will assuredly give an improved appearance to the portion of the city in which it is located."

 https://www.facebook.com/uwarchives/photos/a.386536839649.164694.172431604649/10153980398289650/?type=3&theater